-Failure to Serve Detention

-If detention is assigned and not served, further action will be taken.
+Failure to Serve Detention - If detention is assigned and not served, further action will be taken.

-First Occurrence Repeated Occurrence Minimum: Student Conference Reassign Detention Extended Detention Maximum: Short-term Suspension Long-term Suspension
+First Occurrence Repeated Occurrence

+Minimum: Student Conference and Parent Involvement Parent Involvement and Detention

+Maximum: Detention Short-term Suspension
-Failure to Display or Surrender ID

-Students must display correct identification when required by authorized school personnel.
+Failure to Display or Surrender ID - Students must display correct identification when required by authorized school personnel.
 Students are required to surrender school identification when requested to do so by a staff member.
 Students defacing ID cards will be required to purchase replacements.

-First Occurrence Repeated Occurrence Minimum: Student Conference Extended Detention Maximum: Short-term Suspension Long-term Suspension
+First Occurrence Repeated Occurrence

+Minimum: Warning Student Conference

+Maximum: Parent Involvement Short-term Suspension
-Food and Drink in Halls, Classrooms and on School Buses

-Food and beverages are not to be consumed in hallways, classrooms, or on school buses unless so authorized.
+Food and Drink in Halls, Classrooms and on School Buses - Food and beverages are not to be consumed in hallways, classrooms, or on school buses unless so authorized.
 Items will be confiscated.

-First Occurrence Repeated Occurrence

-Minimum: Student Conference Parent Involvement Detention

-Maximum: Detention Short-term Suspension
+First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Maximum: Parent Involvement Short-term Suspension

-Forgery

-Writing or impersonating another for the purpose of falsifying school-related information.
+Forgery - Forgery is writing or impersonating another for the purpose of falsifying school-related information.

-First Occurrence Repeated Occurrence Minimum: Student Conference, Parent Involvement, and Detention Long-term I.S.S.
-Maximum: Short-term I.S.S.
-Long-term Suspension
+First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Maximum: Parent Involvement Short-term Suspension

-Hallways/Lockers/Locker Rooms/Restrooms

-Students should not be in hallways during class time without proper authorization.
+Hallways/Lockers/Locker Rooms/Restrooms - Students should not be in hallways during class time without proper authorization.
 Each school will establish a procedure and define what constitutes proper authorization.